-It is likely that the majority of the applicants will be UK-based but we welcome applications from all over the world.
-Click here for details of how to apply.
+It is likely that the majority of the applicants will be UK-based but we welcome applications from all over the world and have streams within the online Programme for international Fellows.

-How is the Online Programme different from the Face-to-Face Programme?
+How is the Online Programme different from the Blended Learning Programme?

 In Spring 2020 we moved the programme online in response to the Covid-19 pandemic and we are delighted that this has worked remarkably well for our Fellows and their families.

 We use video conferencing software that allows you to speak to others in small groups.
 Our incisive questioning allows you to get to deep conversations quickly.

 Every session has a reference to a theoretical framework and/or the latest research about career progression, and they are delivered in a structured format that is easy to follow.